 Exams and X-Rays

-Our clinic provides first time patients with exams and x-rays and updates established patients annually with updated x-rays to better understand a patient’s evolving dental needs.
+Our clinic provides first time patients with exams and x-rays.
+Our clinic also completes updated x-rays for established patients on an annual basis.
+These exams and x-rays are completed to better understand a patient evolving dental needs.

 Our dentures are made of an acrylic plastic that helps replace missing teeth and tissue.
 Due to advances in dentistry and advanced laboratory skill sets, dentures can look more natural and feel comfortable than in the past.